sf-wdi-24/modules/week-06-intro-ruby-on-rails/day-02/module-01/readme.md

 # => 5
 ```

 Sometimes, we do have to use the reserved word `return`.
-The best example is if we might to break out of a loop early.
+The best example is if we might want to break out of a loop early.
 This next example simulates a kid taking 3 swings at a piñata.
 It returns the number of swings remaining at the end of the kid's turn (usually 0).
 But!
 Each swing might burst the piñata.
 We use random chance to determine if the piñata bursts.
 If it does, the method shows a message that the piñata burst and returns early.

 ```ruby
 def pinata